PilotLightTech/pilotlight/examples/README.md

 ./build.sh

 cd ../out
-pilot_light -a example_0
+pilot_light -a example_2
 ```

 ## Example 0 - Minimal App (example_0.c)
-Demonstrates the bare minimumal app.
+Demonstrates the bare minimum app.
 This app loads, runs 50 iterations of the update function (printing to console), then exits.
+Note: this app is not really meant to run.
+It is for reference.

 ## Example 1 - API Loading (example_1.c)
+Note: this app is not really meant to run.
+It is for reference.
 Demonstrates:
 * loading APIs
 * hot reloading